 Chiostro del Bramante is a striking Renaissance building just a minute away from Piazza Navona.

 The beautiful complex hosts rotating exhibits, primarily by internationally renowned modern and contemporary artists.
-For example, there is currently an exhibit featuring the work of Jean-Michel Basquiat that runs through July 2nd 2017.

 The art exhibits are always well done, but the entry fee is a bit steep considering there are no other permanent collections at the Chiostro.